haraldujc/pyladder/README.md

 Harald Ujc - Screenpop Software Inc.

 A python library for planarity testing and rendering of ladder type graphs.
-Built and tested with Python 3.7.0 32-bit on Windows 10 and Python 3.7.3 64-bit on Mac OS X.
+Built with Visual Studio Code and Python 3.7.0 32-bit, 3.7.4 64-bit Conda on Windows 10 and Python 3.7.3 64-bit, 3.7.3 64-bit Conda on Mac OS X.

 ## Background